The64thGamer/cheeseepedia/content/wiki/Honolulu, HI (820 W Hind Dr).md

 In March 1991, this location underwent [Concept Unification]({{< ref "wiki/Concept Unification.md" >}}) and received a few more remodels over years until it's closure.

 ### Closure ###
 In July 2007, the shopping center that this location was in had been sold,<ref>https://www.bizjournals.com/pacific/stories/2007/07/09/story1.html</ref> which eventually led up to multiple anchors in the shopping center closing for redevelopment, including this store, as it was announced in September 2008 that their lease was no longer going to be renewed,<ref>https://www.bizjournals.com/pacific/stories/2008/09/22/story6.html</ref> eventually closing down around Summer 2009 as their lease expired.
-This store would relocate to , reopening on August 29th, 2009.
+This store would relocate to [1199 Dillingham Blvd]({{< ref "wiki/Honolulu, HI (1199 Dillingham Blvd).md" >}}), reopening on August 29th, 2009.

 ## Stages ##
 {| class='wikitable'